Edgenius/PlatoDocSite/content/_index.md

 PlatoForms is a good way to collect data from your customers or your team members.
 But it is not suitable for:

-* If you only want to fill the PDF once.
+* If you only need to fill the PDF once.
 * You don't have that PDF yet and want to build a PDF form from scratch.
 Actually, we are building this feature.
 If you are eager to use this functionality, please free to [sign up our form builder](https://design.platoforms.com), you will get the newsletter when it is ready.
 * If your PDF form is extremely complicated.
 Although PlatoForms can handle this, the web form could be too long to fill.
-It is a bad user experience for your customers.
-But it may be not a problem if the form is sharing within your team and the team members are not care about this.
+It causes poor user experience to your customers.
+But it may be not a problem if the form is only used within your team and the team members are not care about this.

-PlatoForms can handle various format PDF, such as multiple pages, PDF with various images or even a scanned PDF.
+PlatoForms can handle various format PDF, such as multiple pages PDF, PDF with various images or even a scanned PDF.
 PlatoForms is pretty easy to use.
-In most case, you don't need to read this document, just upload your PDF and play with the form builder!
+In most case, you don't need to read this document, just upload your PDF and play with the form builder.

 If any questions, go to our [website home page](https://www.platoforms.com) and send message to us.